Follow

 Best PvE Offensive Moveset

-• Hydro Pump isn’t a bad charge move, but it has no use on Lugia.
+• Hydro Pump has little to no use for Lugia.

 PvP Analysis